catherinestorm/mr_druggable_genome_pd/README.md

 ```

-For replication analyses, make sure your outcome begins with "replication_":
+For replication analyses, make sure the outcome should begin with "replication_":
 ```bash
 echo "replication_risk
 replication_aao" > outcomes.txt
 ```

 4. Prepare the data for the Mendelian randomization analysis.
-Note: if you are using your own GWAS data you will need to edit these files
+Note: if you are using your own GWAS data you will need to edit these files and create appropriate `read_exposure_data` and `read_outcome_data` files
 ```bash
 bash ./mr_druggable_genome_pd/shell/data_prep.sh
 ```